paolofinotelli/collective-memory-codes/README.md

 - Model individual and collective memory with DeGroot consensus processes
 - Simulate memory dynamics using matrix-based update rules
 - Analyze memory convergence, oscillations, and stability
+- Investigate the impact of **stochastic noise** (at different levels) on memory evolution and group consensus

 ## Dependencies:
 - MATLAB